May 7, 2009

 After tea and cake we put off getting back on the hill by deciding we didn’t have enough gas, so popped into Joe Browns in Capel - which looked really great, and much better than on my last visit.

 Now fed and watered and with gas, we had to get out of the car and back on the hill.
 I think if anyone had said “look I can’t be arsed” then the day would have ended there.
 But one did.

 And so off we went up Tryfan, scrambling up some undefined line next to Grooved Arete (I’d fancied doing grooved arete in the rain, but Ben said it may be a bit out of most Trail readers reach - plus we may get sued if any tried and died).

-The familiar orange peal strewn summit of Tryfan soon came around, followed by the white knuckle ride of a descent down slippery and polished steps (I always think I’m going to slip to my death doing this), arriving at the col where we hid behind the drystone wall and had a mars bar.
+The familiar orange peel strewed summit of Tryfan soon came around, followed by the white knuckle ride of descent down slippery and polished steps (I always think I’m going to slip to my death doing this), arriving at the col where we hid behind the drystone wall and had a mars bar.

 And so up we trod, Ben telling me as we started scrambling - darkness not far away - that he’d forgotten his headtorch.
-This sealed our friendship of course, after all it now made it much easier for me to tell him I’d also forgotten to bring a tent, brining just a tarp instead.
+This sealed our friendship of course, after all, it now made it much easier for me to tell him I’d also forgotten to bring a tent, bringing just a tarp instead.